 Upon receipt of a SUBSCRIBE identifying the AR feature, the AR AS searches its network-based call logs to discover the identity of the anonymous caller identified in the request URI.
 If the AR AS is not able to find the identity of the caller matching the call ID provided by the requester, the AR AS MUST fail the AR request by playing an error announcement to the requester according to the procedures specified in Section 7.1.6.
-If the AR AS does find the identity of the caller matching the call ID provided by the requester, the AR AS MUST fail the AR request by requester in the identity of the caller matching the call ID provided by the requester, the AR AS MUST fail the AR AS MUST replace the request-URI in the SUBSCRIBE with the target identity, add itself to the record-route header, and forward the SUBSCRIBE.
+If the AR AS does find the identity of the caller matching the call ID provided by the requester, the AR AS MUST replace the request-URI in the SUBSCRIBE with the target identity, add itself to the record-route header, and forward the SUBSCRIBE.